Andy-Chand/R-Optimized-Hotspot-Analysis/README.md

 # R-Optimized-Hotspot-Analysis
 Using R coding to determine greenhouse gas usage in London.
 ON based on different factors.

-Final Image determined can be seen here: https://drive.google.com/file/d/1ls4kIqstltQDIxgTXqKKgvSRsKxA9mBs/view
+Final Image devleoped can be seen here: https://drive.google.com/file/d/1ls4kIqstltQDIxgTXqKKgvSRsKxA9mBs/view